 5 Portfolio turnover rate is calculated by multiplying the Fund's ownership percentage in the respective affiliated Master Portfolio by the corresponding affiliated Master Portfolio's purchases and sales.
-These purchases and sales amounts are aggregated with the direct purchases and sales in the affiliated Underlying Funds and unaffiliated securities and included in the portfolio turnover calculation.
+These purchases and sales amounts are aggregated with the direct purchases and sales in the Underlying Funds and included in the portfolio turnover calculation.